open-atmos/PySDM/paper/paper.md

 \begin{description}
     \item[succinct syntax]{ -- the snippets presented in the paper are arguably close to pseudo-code;}
     \item[portability]{depicted in PySDM with continuous integration workflows for Linux, macOS and Windows, including 32-bit and 64-bit runs};
-    \item[interoperability]{depicted in PySDM with Matlab and Julia usage examples which do not require any additional biding logic within PySDM;}
+    \item[interoperability]{depicted in PySDM with Matlab and Julia usage examples requireing minimal amount of biding-specific code;}
     \item[multifaceted ecosystem]{depicted in PySDM with one-click execution of Jupyter notebooks on mybinder.org and colab.research.google.com platforms};
     \item[availability of tools for modern hardware]{depicted in PySDM with the GPU backend}.
 \end{description}